nbakas/ANNBN.jl/ReadMe.md

 > Scope

 This is a Julia code for the implementation of ANNBN numerical scheme.
-It regards the computation of Artificial Neural Networks' weights, without a iterative training algorithm, by dividing the dataset in small neighborhoods.
+It regards the computation of Artificial Neural Networks' weights, without an iterative training algorithm, by dividing the dataset in small neighborhoods.

 > Features of the Algorithm